VSA

-The purpose of this article is to give an overview of how a Serial Servo Controller (SSC) works and to describe a common interface.
+The purpose of this article is to give an overview of how a Serial Servo Controller (SSC) works and to describe common interfaces.
 These servo motion controllers are used in many special effects, haunted houses, and other animatronic themed environments.
 Visit our Projects page for examples of several animatronic projects.
 Though we have taken steps to assure the quality of information here, Brookshire Software, LLC makes no guarantees about the information presented here.
 Brookshire Software, LLC cannot be held liable or accountable for any use or misuse of the provided information.

 The MiniSSC II